microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 # AppLifecycle - Single/Multi-instancing

-Reunion introduces a new AppLifecycle component that provides a core set of functionality related to app activation and lifecycle.
+Windows App SDK introduces a new AppLifecycle component that provides a core set of functionality related to app activation and lifecycle.
 Much of this functionality is directly equivalent - or very similar - to existing functionality within the platform.
 However, there is value in abstracting this functionality so that all app types can use it, delivering it out-of-band from the OS, and making it